 Record your screen.
 A simulation or recording proves to be more helpful, and it makes learning more enjoyable and memorable.

 With these tips, you’re empowered to offer the most enriching and engaging videos to your members and learners, and give them an unforgettable learning experience.
-To learn more about how an LMS can help you deliver video-based learning and boost your association’s member engagement, check out this free demo.
+To learn more about how an LMS can help you deliver video-based learning and boost your association’s member engagement, check out this on-demand webinar.